keyvan/MiniHawraman/readme.txt

 * Security notifications
 * Thumbnail generator
 * File uploader
+* Sitemap

-Here is a list of features missing from original Hawraman:
+Here is a list of features in Mini Hawraman:

 * RSS with iTunes metadata
 * Statistics for episodes
 * HTML5 player